EnviroDIY/ModularSensors/README.md

 #### <a name="DHT"></a>[AOSong DHT](http://www.aosong.com/en/products/index.asp) Digital-Output Relative Humidity & Temperature Sensor

-This library will work with an AOSong DHT11, DHT21, AM2301, DHT22, or AM2302.
+This module will work with an AOSong DHT11, DHT21, AM2301, DHT22, or AM2302.
+These sensors uses a non-standard 1-wire digital signalling protocol.
+They can be connected to any digital pin.
 Please keep in mind that these sensors should not be updated more frequently than once ever 2 seconds.
-The data pin, power pin, and sensor type are needed as inputs.
-A custom variable code can _optionally_ be entered as a second argument in the variable constructors.
+These sensors should be attached to a 3.3-6V power source and the power supply to the sensor can be stopped between measurements.

-The main constructor for the sensor object is:
+The Arduino pin controlling power on/off, the Arduino pin receiving data, and the sensor type are required for the sensor constructor:

 ```cpp
 #include <AOSongDHT.h>
 AOSongDHT dht(DHTPower, DHTPin, dhtType);;
 ```

-The three available variables are:
+The three available variables are:  (customVarCode is optional)

 ```cpp
 AOSongDHT_Humidity(&dht, "customVarCode");